Chinory/pargv-lite/README.md

 2. **Array**: The new string value will be appended to that array.
 3. **other**: The old value will be overwritten by the new string value.

-`options.*.use` contains the external names of option, which doesn't need to be same as the internal name, or even not needed.
+`options.*.set` contains the external names of option, which doesn't need to be same as the internal name, or even not needed.

 ## License